meltano/meltano/docs/src/_getting-started/part3.md

 Next, we add the dbt plugin to transform this data.

-## Install and configure the Postgres specific dbt utility
+## Install and configure the Postgres-specific dbt utility
 dbt uses different [adapters](https://docs.getdbt.com/docs/supported-data-platforms) depending on the database/warehouse/platform you use.
 Meltano dbt utilities match this pattern; in this case our utility is `dbt-postgres`.
 As usual, you can use the `meltano add` command to add it to your project.

 <div class="termy">